 Leaders in their field

 Bachelor of Health Sciences - David's story

-Tailor your degree to suits you passions and interests with a Bachelor of Heath Sciences at Deakin.
+Tailor your degree to suit your passions and interests with a Bachelor of Heath Sciences at Deakin.

 Disability and Inclusion at Deakin